Having already been caught out by the ASP.NET deadlock issue when using async code synchronously

 - Don't used async void - always return a Task

-- Always use "ConfigureAwait(false)" inside async library code (unless you need the context)
+- Always use "ConfigureAwait(false)" inside async library code (unless you need the context) [NB.
+Not applicable to .NET Core, bear in mind your consumers for .NET Standard]

 - Don't throw parameter exceptions in an async method, make the async method private and check the params in a public Task method before calling the private one